jarCrack/emotional-filter/README.md

 LIEMO - Life Emotion
-"find the emotion of a picture"
+"find most impressive moments of the day"

 what is Liemo
 	web service